agombolay/ribose-map/README.md

 Based on the chromosomal coordinates, the **Composition**, **Sequence**, **Distribution**, and **Hotspot Modules**...

-* Calculate and plot the percentage of r{A,C,G,U}MP normalized to the reference genome
+* Calculate and plot the percentage of r{A,C,G,U}MP normalized to the reference genome sequence

-* Calculate and plot the nucleotide frequencies of rNMP sites and up/downstream from them
+* Calculate and plot the nucleotide frequencies of rNMP sites and up/downstream from those sites

 * Create bedgraph files of data to be uploaded and visualized in any genome browser of choice and then plots the per-nucleotide coverage of rNMPs for each chromosome (given as percentage to allow comparison among rNMP libraries of different sequencing depth)